 Day 4 - Depart Moscow

-The majority of the day is free, allowing you to relax and explore Moscow, or take an optional excursions, before packing, and preparing, to check out of the hotel.
-You will be provided with a transfer to the railway station, where our guide will advise, and assist, in purchasing provisions for the train if desired, accompany you to the platform, ensure that everyone is settled into their cabins and answer any last minute questions.
+The majority of the day is free, allowing you to relax and explore Moscow, or take an optional excursions.
+You will need to prepare to check out at 12 noon and be ready for your transfer to the railway station later in the afternoon.
+You will be provided with a transfer to the railway station, where our guide will advise, and assist, in purchasing provisions for the train if desired, accompany you to the platform, ensure that everyone is settled into their cabins and answer any last-minute questions.

 Day 5 - Arrival in Yekaterinburg

-You will arrive into Yekaterinburg, and will be provided with a transfer to take you to the 4* Park Inn Hotel and assist with check-in.
+You will arrive into Yekaterinburg, and will be provided with a transfer to take you to the 4* Four Elements Hotel and assist with check-in.

 Day 6 - Yekaterinburg Excursion